-Note that we may retain some limited information about you even when we know that you have left the organisation that you represent, so that we can maintain a continuous relationship with you if and when we are in contact with you again, when you are representing a different organisation.
+Note that we may retain some limited information about you even when we know that you have left the organization that you represent, so that we can maintain a continuous relationship with you if and when we are in contact with you again, when you are representing a different organization.

 You have the following rights (subject to applicable local laws) in relation to the Personal Information that we hold about you:

 If you wish to exercise any of these rights (subject to applicable local laws), or have complaints about our processing of your Personal Information, please contact us as set out below.
 You can also lodge a complaint about our processing of your Personal Information with the body regulating data protection in your country.